Installing ARTIQ¶

 # not necessary to explicitly add these, since they are dependencies of

-# ARTIQ and available with an ARTIQ install anyway.
+# ARTIQ and incorporated with an ARTIQ install anyway.

 ]))